Trump-Endorsed Senator John Cornyn Quotes Fascist Dictator Benito Mussolini On Twitter, Offers No Explanation

-John Cornyn, the conservative Republican three-term United States Senator from Texas, will run to seek a fourth term in 2020, and Donald Trump this week announced that he endorses Cornyn’s reelection bid, according to Politico, saying in a tweet that Cornyn “has done an outstanding job for the people of Texas,” and that “John has my complete and total endorsement.
+John Cornyn, the conservative Republican three-term U.S. Senator from Texas, will run to seek a fourth term in 2020, and Donald Trump this week announced that he endorses Cornyn’s reelection bid, according to Politico, saying in a tweet that Cornyn “has done an outstanding job for the people of Texas,” and that “John has my complete and total endorsement.
 MAKE AMERICA GREAT AGAIN!”

-But on Sunday, the 67-year-old Cornyn took to his own Twitter account to — without any further initial explanation — posted a quote from the historical figure best known as the founder of the political movement known as fascism, Benito Mussolini, who ruled Italy as dictator of the country’s fascist state from 1922 to 1943.
+But on Sunday, the 67-year-old Cornyn took to his own Twitter account to — without any further initial explanation — post a quote from the historical figure best known as the founder of the political movement known as fascism, Benito Mussolini, who ruled Italy as dictator of the country’s fascist state from 1922 to 1943.

 “We were the first to assert that the more complicated the forms assumed by civilization, the more restricted the freedom of the individual must become,” Cornyn quoted Mussolini saying in the tweet, provoking a puzzled and stunned response from other Twitter users.
 The quote appeared on Cornyn’s Twitter feed with no further context, making it impossible for other Twitter users to figure out what the Texan Senator was attempting to reference.

-One Twitter commentator, Meghan Chakrabarti of Boston’s WBUR Radio, noted that Cornyn had earlier quote the Austrian economists Friedrich Hayek, whose work is often cited by conservatives as the basis for their “supply side” policies favoring deregulation and low taxation for corporations and the wealthy.
+One Twitter commentator, Meghan Chakrabarti of Boston’s WBUR Radio, noted that Cornyn had earlier quote the Austrian economist Friedrich Hayek, whose work is often cited by conservatives as the basis for their “supply side” policies favoring deregulation and low taxation for corporations and the wealthy.
 Chakrabarti asked what Cornyn was attempting to “support” by quoting both Hayek and Mussolini.

-Twitter users who replied to Cornyn’s Mussolini tweet here also baffled.
+Twitter users who replied to Cornyn’s Mussolini tweet were also baffled.

 OMG what.